pupilfirst/wd301-scripts/react-app-state/implementing-app-state/README.md

 - What is useReducer?
 - How to use context and useReducer together to design app-level state? etc.

 We've written a lot of code and we've also structured the code well.
-We've spearated different concerns in differend subfolders inside the `src` directory.
+We've separated different concerns in differend subfolders inside the `src` directory.
 In that process, lot of old code became absolete.
 It's time to remove them.
 Let's do it.

 So, as part of cleanup activity, we will remove the following files:
 ```